euzu/m3u-filter/README.md

 based on the header information of the playlist entries.
 Currently filter and rename operations support group, name and title fields.

+You can run m3u-filter as command line application to update your playlists (manually or as cron job), or you can run it in server mode and open the web-ui to see the contents of the playlist, filter/search content and save the filtered groups as a new playlist.

 You can define multiple targets for filtering if you want to create multiple playlists from a big playlist.

 The config.yml file contains the filter and rename definitions.
 It should be located next to the exe file or in the current working directory.